NOTICE OF PRIVACY PRACTICES

 1. Confidential Communications – You have the right to request that our practice communicate with you about your health and related issues in a particular manner or at a certain location.
 For instance, you may ask that we contact you at home, rather than work.
 In order to request a type of confidential communication, you must make a written request to Dr. Robert J. Troell and Beauty By Design specifying the requested method of contact, or the location where you wish to be contacted.
 Our practice will accommodate reasonable requests.
 You do not need to give a reason for your request.

-Right to Provide an Authorization for Other Uses and Disclosures – Our practice will obtain your written authorization for uses and disclosures that are not identified by this notice or permitted by applicable law.
+8. Right to Provide an Authorization for Other Uses and Disclosures – Our practice will obtain your written authorization for uses and disclosures that are not identified by this notice or permitted by applicable law.
 Any authorization you provide to us regarding the use and disclosure of your IIHI may be revoked at any time in writing.
 After you revoke your authorization, we will no longer use or disclose your IIHI for the reasons described in the authorization.
 Please note, we are required to retain records of your care.
-Again, if you have any questions regarding this notice or our health information privacy policies, please contact Dr. David Glick Plastic and Cosmetic Surgery at 702.242.6488.
+Again, if you have any questions regarding this notice or our health information privacy policies, please contact Dr. Robert J. Troell and Beauty By Design at (702) 242-6488.